Redwood Camp Meeting

 Two vehicles are permitted per site.
 Extra vehicles may be parked in the field.
 Do not park in the roadway or in any empty site.
 The speed limit in the camp is 5 m.p.h.

-Vehicle permits are to be on the driver’s-side dash, and camping permits are to be attached to the tent or other camping devices at all times.
+Vehicle permits are to be displayed on the driver’s-side dash, and camping permits are to be attached to the tent or other camping devices at all times.

 For Interest’s Sake

 Shuttle rides are here!
 Enjoy a trip around the camp without the walk.
 The shuttle makes scheduled runs daily.
+Please give preference to the elderly and those with disabilities.

 Trash should be placed in the cans provided.

-Lost & Found is located in the Volunteer Labor Office at headquarters.
+Lost & Found is located in the Volunteer Labor office at Headquarters.
 Anything left will be disposed of after 30 days.

 All About People